 A person suffering from fibro fog may feel like he or she has ADD.
 It can be difficult to focus on assignments at work or at home or even just on a conversation.
 Lack of concentration can add to the problems with short-term memory and retention, making it tough to remember what you went to store for, what you did with your keys, or what was last said in a conversation.

 It can be very difficult for a person with fibromyalgia to find the right word at times, even if he or she is known to have a good vocabulary.
 This goes back to problems with both the semantic and working memory.
 The lack of ability to recall general facts affects one’s vocab recall.
 The inhibited working memory makes it tougher to remember the first half of a sentence while searching for the words to say the second half.
 As a result, verbal fluency suffers and it can be tougher to learn new verbal or even reading skills.
 Speech may take place slowly or be altered in other ways.

 This goes back to the effect of fibromyalgia on metamemory.
 When you can’t utilize memory to make future decisions, it can be easy to repeat past mistakes.
 It’s not that the memories themselves cannot be recalled.
 The patient has a reduced ability to connect memories to outcomes in order to predict the consequences of present actions.

 Studies also show that fibromyalgia patients have a reduced ability to carry out simple cognitive tasks.
 Everything from performing a simple computation in one’s head to executing problem-solving tasks are a part of the cognitive function of the brain.

 #6 – Difficulty Multi-Tasking

-The lack of ability to concentrate or remain focused and attentive is exacerbated when a patient is confronted with multiple tasks simultaneously.
+The lack of ability to concentrate or focus is evident when a patient does multiple tasks simultaneously.
 The instructions on how to complete each task may become jumbled, some tasks may be completely forgotten, or all assignments may be partially completed but not finalized.